raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 cd usbboot
 ```

 `libusb` must be installed.
 If you are using Cygwin, please make sure `libusb` is installed as previously described.
-On the Raspberry Pi or other Debian-based Linux enter the following command:
+On the Raspberry Pi or other Debian-based Linux, enter the following command:

 ```bash
 sudo apt-get install libusb-1.0-0-dev